Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 * Recovery Scenario: If you unfortunately lose your signing key, the social recovery functionality is activated.
 Your designated guardians can then collaborate to authorize a change of the account's signing key to a new, secure one, allowing you to regain access to your funds.

 ### 🔗 Addressing Security: Guardian Access and Shamir's Secret Sharing

+A common question arises: "If guardians can help recover my account, wouldn't they also have access to my wallet and funds?
+Isn't that bad?"
+This concern is effectively addressed through a cryptographic technique known as Shamir's Secret Sharing (SSS), often implemented as a Shamir backup.

+Here’s how Shamir backup enhances security in a social recovery context:

+- The user splits their master key (or a dedicated recovery key) into multiple "shares."